1000 Plant Genomes Project: Differences

 The goals of the two projects are significantly different.
 While the 1000 Genomes Project focuses on genetic variation in a single species, the 1000 Plant Genomes Project looks at the evolutionary relationships and genes of 1000 different plant species.

-While the 1000 Genomes Project was estimated to cost up to $50 million USD, the 1000 Plant Genomes Project was not as expensive; the difference in cost coming from the target sequence in the genomes.
+While the 1000 Genomes Project was estimated to cost up to US$50 million, the 1000 Plant Genomes Project was not as expensive; the difference in cost coming from the target sequence in the genomes.
 Since the 1000 Plant Genomes Project only sequenced the transcriptome, whereas the human project sequenced as much of the genome as is decided feasible, there is a much lower amount of sequencing effort needed in this more specific approach.
 While this means that there was less overall sequence output relative to the 1000 Genomes Project, the non-coding portions of the genomes excluded in the 1000 Plant Genomes Project were not as important to its goals like they are to the human project.
 So then the more focused approach of the 1000 Plant Genomes Project minimized cost while still achieving its goals.